- WHEN TO VISIT

 Montenegro Hostel Team

-Pharmacies (apoteka) are well stocked and easily to find.
-They follow the usual working hours (8:00-20:00) but on the South especially in summer season a lot of pharmacies are open every day from (8:00-23:00).
+Pharmacies (apoteka) are well stocked and easy to find.
+They follow the usual working hours (8:00-20:00) but in the South, especially in the summer season a lot of pharmacies are open every day from (8:00-23:00).

 Many of the branded medicines you might be acquainted with will have different names in local pharmacies so be sure to known the generic name of the drug or take your prescription with you.
 If you are reluctant to use other medicine or to buy them as imported goods at higher prices be sure to take a good supply with you.